|

 B100 Biodiesel is 100% Biodiesel that is produced from oilseeds, crude vegetable oil, refined vegetable oil and waste vegetable oil.
 These fuels are over 90% less polluting than the "dirty diesel" produced from fossil fuels and the 10% (nitrogen oxides) is easily captured with selective catalytic reduction.

-Biofuel Industries has been involved in the biodiesel industry since our company's Principal was interviewed by National Geographic magazine for an article they were preparing on biodiesel in 2005.
-We develop, own, operate and maintain; Biodiesel Refineries that produce superior B100 Biodiesel of ASTM D 6751 specs.
+Biofuel Industries has been involved in the biodiesel industry since our company's Principal was interviewed by National Geographic magazine for their article on biodiesel they were preparing in 2005;

 We are interested in acquiring Biodiesel Refineries that are no longer operating as long as they have superior technology and are located in the U.S.